 There is grey matter inside my head and outside my body.
 I live in it.
 The grey matter of my brain processes my experience of all aspects of virtual existence in my computers and my experience of physical existence.
 Physical existence that inevitably takes place on some foundation of concrete.

 Sometimes I just scroll and scroll and scroll.

 I am obsessed with screenshots, with the idea of screen as camera.

 Space contains everything.
 Memory space is limited.

 The digital object relies entirely on the use and storage of digital signals, binary values of voltage.
-There could never be a computer made of concrete.
+A computer could not be made of concrete.

-I did not take these 3,871 pictures and 440 videos for an art project.
+These 3,871 pictures and 440 videos were not an art project.